aclantz/myFlix-Angular-Client/README.md

 Run `ng e2e` to execute the end-to-end tests via a platform of your choice.
 To use this command, you need to first add a package that implements end-to-end testing capabilities.
 ### Further help
 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

+## About
+Hi! this is Alex, I am an emerging web developer and this project was part of my Full-Stack Web Development course with CareerFoundry.
+If you are curious or have more questions for me check out my portfolio for contact information. https://linktr.ee/alexlantz